openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 This recommendation should be understood as a clear and simple rule for the selection of `AES-256` for encryption.
 Implementations may also make more nuanced decisions.

+## Key generation

+When generating keys, this specification requires component keys to be generated independently, and recommends not to reuse existing keys for any of the components.
+Note that reusing a key may create a valid message or signature in a different protocol, and reusing a key may open to subtle vulnerabilities.

 # Additional considerations

 ## Performance Considerations for SLH-DSA-SHAKE {#performance-considerations}